Projective plane: Definition

 The second condition means that there are parallel lines and is known as Playfair's axiom.
 The expression "does not meet" in this condition is shorthand for "there does not exist a point incident with both lines".

 The Euclidean plane and the Moulton plane are examples of infinite affine planes.
 A finite projective plane will produce a finite affine plane when one of its lines and the points on it are removed.
 The order of a finite affine plane is the number of points on any of its lines (this will be the same number as the order of the projective plane from which it comes).
 The affine planes which arise from the projective planes PG(2, q) are denoted by AG(2, q).
+For any division ring K, the set K^{2} with lines given by translated subspaces $\{a+kb: k\in K\}$ forms an affine space, and AG(2,q) ~ GF(q)^{2}.

 There is a projective plane of order N if and only if there is an affine plane of order N. When there is only one affine plane of order N there is only one projective plane of order N, but the converse is not true.
 The affine planes formed by the removal of different lines of the projective plane will be isomorphic if and only if the removed lines are in the same orbit of the collineation group of the projective plane.
 These statements hold for infinite projective planes as well.